 - Contributing to the development of SAB multi-agency training.

-Gail works as our SAB Administrator alongside working as PA to the Head of Safeguarding in East Sussex County Council.
-Her role includes:
+Gail and Alice work as our SAB Administrators alongside working as PA to the Head of Safeguarding in East Sussex County Council.
+Their role includes:

 - Supporting the Development Manager and SAB, in overseeing the administrative arrangements for all SAB and subgroup meetings, sending out agendas and papers for meetings and taking minutes.